 Some companies also offer Class C shares, which they may give to employees as part of their compensation package.
 These shares may have specific restrictions, such as an inability to trade the shares.

 Class C shares also may also refer to alternate share classes available to public investors.
 Often priced lower than Class A shares and with restrictions on voting rights, these shares may be more accessible to larger groups of investors.
+But this is not always the case.
+For example, Alphabet has Class A and Class C shares.
+Both tend to trade at similar prices.

 Recommended: Investing for Beginners: Basic Strategies to Know

-What are Dual Class Shares?
+What Are Dual Class Shares?

-This is a fairly common practice — more than one in four companies that went public in the first half of 2019 had dual class shares, according to a report by the Council of Institutional Investors.
-Some companies offer dual class shares that automatically convert to a common share with voting privilege at a set period of time.
+Companies that offer more than one class of shares have “dual class shares.”
+This is a fairly common practice, and some companies offer dual class shares that automatically convert to a common share with voting privilege at a set period of time.

 These may be startups who go public through IPO and do not want public investors to have a say in the company’s decision-making.
 There has been controversy about companies offering two share classes of stock to the public, with detractors concerned that multiple share classes may lead to governance issues, such as reduced accountability.
 But others argue that multiple share classes can be an asset for a public company, leading to improved performance.